tjercus/privateer-app/README.md

 ## TODO

+- flesh out rest of the Spaceshipform
-- implement planets select UI in spaceshipform
+- implement dynamic planets select instead of hardcoded (iaw: create a SelectView component)
 - tweak mock-routes to remove from server collection on delete etc.
 - think about minimal ID length in Zod schema
 - move spaceshipApi.ts to common/apiSlice.ts